Farheen2302/FillEch/README.md

 **About the app**

-Build with an aim to manage multiple projects, and act as medium of communication within the organization.
+Build with an aim to manage multiple projects,and act as medium of communication within the organization.
-The application provides an effortless mechanism to manage different locations,projects managers, volunteers, funds, expenses and achievements of a project.
+The application provides an effortless mechanism to manage different locations,projects managers, volunteers, funds, expenses, and achievements of a project.

 **Technologies used**
 * LAMP STACK